a-h/raster/README.md

 ## Raster

-A very simple library for drawing 2D shapes onto images.
+A very simple library for drawing 2D shapes onto images or the screen.

-I wrote it to learn, and to render simple shapes for games, you're probably looking for something like this: https://github.com/fogleman/gg
+I wrote it to learn, and to render simple shapes for games.
+You're probably looking for something like this: https://github.com/fogleman/gg

 ### Features